 Ceiling fans are effective when it comes to cooling you because they create a mild draft in your room.
 A ceiling fan can help multiple people to remain cool in a single room, which is opposite to other types of fans that cannot make over one or two people comfortable.

 According to Energy.gov, ceiling fans are the most effective when it comes to circulating.
-A large ceiling fan is successful even if you keep it at the low speed level.
-They create a natural air that keeps you cool while watching TV, making dinner or browsing internet.
+A large ceiling fan is successful even if you keep it at a low speed level.
+They create a natural air that keeps you cool while watching TV, making dinner or browsing the internet.

 Are Ceiling Fans Power Efficient?